DataDog/documentation/content/en/security/cloud_security_management/setup/agentless_scanning/azure_resource_manager.md

 ## Disable Agentless Scanning

 1. On the [Cloud Security Management Setup][3] page, click **Cloud Integrations** > **Azure**.
-1. Locate the tenant of your subscription, expand the list of subscriptions and locate the subscription for which you want to disable Agentless Scanning.
+1. Locate your subscription's tenant, expand the list of subscriptions, and identify the subscription for which you want to disable Agentless Scanning.
-1. Click the **Edit** button {{< img src="security/csm/setup/edit-button.png" inline="true" style="width:24px;">}} and toggle the **Vulnerability Scanning** button to the off position.
+1. Click the **Edit** button {{< img src="security/csm/setup/edit-button.png" inline="true" style="width:24px;">}} and toggle **Vulnerability Scanning** to the off position.
 1. Click **Done**.

 ## Uninstall with Azure Resource Manager

 To uninstall Agentless Scanning, log in to your Azure subscription.
-If you created a dedicated resource group for the Agentless scanner, delete this resource group and the following Azure role definitions:
+If you created a dedicated resource group for the Agentless scanner, delete this resource group along with the following Azure role definitions:
   - Datadog Agentless Scanner Role
   - Datadog Agentless Scanner Delegate Role

-If you did not use a dedicated resource group, you will have to manually delete the scanner resources, which can be identified by the tags `Datadog:true` and `DatadogAgentlessScanner:true`.
+If you did not use a dedicated resource group, you must manually delete the scanner resources, which can be identified by the tags `Datadog:true` and `DatadogAgentlessScanner:true`.

 ## Further Reading